Matrimonial real property on reserve

 Find out what rights and protections are available after the end of a marriage, common-law relationship or death of a spouse or common-law partner.

 Real property is property that cannot be physically moved, like land or a family home.
 Matrimonial real property refers to real property that is shared by 2 people during a marriage or common-law relationship.
 When a marriage or common-law relationship ends, such as in divorce or the death of a spouse or common-law partner, there are often many aspects which require sorting out including the division of real property.

-As of March 2021, 16 First Nations have enacted their own laws under this act; and another 38 have enacted their own matrimonial real property laws under their Land Code established under the Framework Agreement on First Nations Land Management Most other First Nations operate under the provisional federal rules.
-A First Nation that has not yet enacted its own matrimonial real property laws may choose to do so at any time.
+As of February 2022, 17 First Nations have enacted their own laws under FHRMIRA.
+Another 40 First Nations have enacted their own matrimonial real property laws under their Land Code established under the Framework Agreement on First Nations Land Management.
+Most other First Nations operate under the provisional federal rules.
+A First Nation that has not yet enacted its own matrimonial real property law may choose to do so at any time.

 To find out more, consult the desk book.

 Who is affected?

-The act applies to married couples or common-law partners living on-reserve, where at least 1 partner is a First Nation member or Status Indian.
+The Family Homes on Reserves and Matrimonial Interests or Rights Act applies to married couples or common-law partners living on-reserve, where at least 1 partner is a First Nation member or Status Indian.
 The Indian Act defines a common-law relationship as 2 people in a conjugal relationship who have been living together for a year or more.

-First Nations with self-government agreements covering land management are not included within the scope of the act, as the self-government agreement already determines which matrimonial real property matters are governed by the province, territory, or First Nation.
+First Nations with self-government agreements covering land management are not included within the scope of FHRMIRA, as the self-government agreement already determines which matrimonial real property matters are governed by the province, territory or First Nation.
 However, self-governing First Nations with reserve lands may ask the Minister to make a declaration that the provisional federal rules apply to them.

 The provisional federal rules also apply to any self-governing First Nation: